jlegatheaux/RC2020-assignments/assignment-4/README.md

-# Routing Protocol Using The Flooding Algorithm
+# Routing Protocols Using The Flooding Algorithm

 In this Assignment, we will use CNSS to develop a routing protocol based on the Flooding Algorithm.
 Students must enhance a provided naive flooding solution by intruducing filtering and optimization capabilities in the switching nodes forwarding process.